-- (a) there shall be deducted from any lump sum or half-monthly payments to which the workman is entitled the amount of any payment or allowance which the workman has received from the employer by way of compensation during the period of disablement prior to the receipt of such lump sum or of the first half-monthly payment, as the case may be; and - (b) no half-monthly payment shall in any case exceed the amount, if any, by which half the amount of the monthly wages of the workman before the accident exceeds half the amount of such wages which he is earning after the accident.
+- (a) there shall be deducted from any lump sum or half-monthly payments to which the [employee] is entitled the amount of any payment or allowance which the [employee] has received from the employer by way of compensation during the period of disablement prior to the receipt of such lump sum or of the first half-monthly payment, as the case may be; and - (b) no half-monthly payment shall in any case exceed the amount, if any, by which half the amount of the monthly wages of the [employee] before the accident exceeds half the amount of such wages which he is earning after the accident.

-Explanation I-Any payment or allowance which the workman has received from the employer towards his medical treatment shall not be deemed to be a payment or allowance received by him by way of compensation within the meaning of Clause (a) of the proviso.
+Explanation I-Any payment or allowance which the [employee] has received from the employer towards his medical treatment shall not be deemed to be a payment or allowance received by him by way of compensation within the meaning of Clause (a) of the proviso.

-- 3. On the ceasing of the disablement before the date on which any half-monthly payment falls due there shall be payable in respect of that half-month a sum proportionate to the duration of the disablement in that half-month. - 4.
-If the injury of the workman results in his death, the employer shall, in addition to the compensation under sub-section (1) deposit with the Commissioner a sum of ₹ 2,500 for payment of the same to the eldest surviving defendant of the workman towards the expenditure of the funeral of such workman or where the workman did not have a dependent or was not living with his dependent at the time of his death to the person who actually incurred such expenditure.
+- [(2A) The employee shall be reimbursed the actual medical expenditure incurred by him for treatment of injuries caused during course of employment.] - 3.
+On the ceasing of the disablement before the date on which any half-monthly payment falls due there shall be payable in respect of that half-month a sum proportionate to the duration of the disablement in that half-month. - 4.
+If the injury of the [employee] results in his death, the employer shall, in addition to the compensation under sub-section (1), deposit with the Commissioner a sum of [not less than five thousand rupees] for payment of the same to the eldest surviving dependant of the [employee] towards the expenditure of the funeral of such [employee] or where the [employee]

+did not have a dependant or was not living with his dependant at the time of his death to the person who actually incurred such expenditure.]
+[Provided that the Central Government may, by notification in the Official Gazette, from time to time, enhance the amount specified in this sub-section.]